Last updated on April 9, 2026

 Knight of Autumn

 As soon as I saw Knight of Autumn I immediately said it would be one of the best cards in Guilds of Ravnica.
-Turns out I was right!
+Turns out I was right, but little did we know, that this card was the first in a line of modal creatures.ย

 Feed the Swarm

-Feed the Swarm is a 2-mana sorcery that costs you a hefty chunk of life to use, so why does it belong so high on this list?
-Just like Debt to the Kami, it’s entirely because this is a black card.
+Feed the Swarm is a 2-mana sorcery that costs you a hefty chunk of life to use, but it belongs on this list entirely because this is a black card.

 Foundation Breaker